GROUP AND INDIVIDUAL SKILLS DEVELOPMENT ACTIVITIES

 - A clinical protocol appropriate for the participant’s institution

-- The science section of business plan designed to highlight a particular commercial opportunity
+- The science section of a business plan designed to highlight a particular commercial opportunity

 - A critical review of an important recent paper or development in the cancer research community